GFSI – Global Food Safety Initiative

-Rule 5: Accredited Third Party Certification
+Rule 5: Accredited Third-Party Certification

-Establishes program for the accreditation of third-party certification to conduct food safety audits and issue certifications of foreign facilities and the foods they produce.
+Establishes a program for the accreditation of third-party certification to conduct food safety audits and issue certifications of foreign facilities and the foods they produce.

-Foreign entities may use certifications for two purposes
+Foreign entities may use certifications for two purposes:

-- Certifications may be used by importers to participate in the Voluntary Qualified Importer Program (VQIP) and to expedite review and entry of food.
+- Certifications may be used by importers to participate in the Voluntary Qualified Importer Program (VQIP) and to expedite the review and entry of food.

 - To prevent potentially harmful food from reaching U.S. consumers, Note: FDA can also require in specific circumstances that a food offered for import be accompanied by a certification from an accredited third-party certification body.